Mary Inda Hussey: Teaching career

-In 1907, Hussey accepted at position at Wellesley College where she taught biblical history until 1909.
+In 1907, Hussey accepted a position at Wellesley College where she taught biblical history until 1909.
 In 1910 she received a Baltimore Fellowship which allowed her to begin work deciphering Sumerian tablets at the Harvard Semitic Museum in Cambridge, Massachusetts.
 The work was extended for another year when she was named an Alice Freeman Palmer fellow by Wellesley College.
 During the same period she worked as an assistant at the Museum.
 Her time at the Museum coincided with the tenure of founding curator David Gordon Lyon.

 Hussey began working at the Mount Holyoke College in 1913 when she was appointed to the Department of Biblical History and Literature.
 From 1914 to 1917, Hussey was associate professor at Mount Holyoke, and the following academic year she was granted tenure.
 That Hussey's teaching abilities matched her research skills is attested in a letter home dated to 1929, by one of her students, in which she comments that Hussey "is an excellent teacher."
 In a document by the Mount Holyoke Press Bureau in 1942, the Academic Dean of Mount Holyoke College said of Hussey, "One of her greatest satisfactions she finds in her students, whose work has been a rich reward."
 During a leave of absence in 1931, Hussey served as annual professor at the American Center of Oriental Research in Jerusalem.
 She had served as field secretary for the organization for fourteen years and was the first woman invited to act as annual professor.
 Hussey retired from the College in 1941 and went on to teach classes at Wellesley College.

 Over the course of her career, Hussey lectured on a number of subjects, but continued to actively pursue her work regarding the translation and interpretation of Sumerian texts and tablets.
-Of the 96 texts that appeared the Early Mesopotamian Incantations and Rituals, 29 were copied by Hussey during her 1920s.
+Of the 96 texts that appeared the Early Mesopotamian Incantations and Rituals, 29 were copied by Hussey during the 1920s.
 She continued her research well past retirement, having nearly completed a volume of Akkadian tablets held in Yale Babylonian Collection at the time of her death.